Intra-day update: rupee records marginal gain against US dollar

 - Currency hovers at 226-227 level in inter-bank market

-Pakistan’s rupee recorded a marginal gain against the US dollar in the inter-bank market, improving 0.07% during the opening hours of trading on Friday.
+Pakistan’s rupee registered marginal gains against the US dollar in the inter-bank market, improving 0.06% in the opening hour of trading session on Wednesday.

-On Thursday, the rupee depreciated against the US dollar for the eighth straight session to settle at 226.41 after a decline of Re0.04 or 0.02%.
+On Tuesday, the rupee depreciated against the US dollar for the tenth straight session to settle at 226.94 after a decline of Re0.51 or 0.22%.

-In a key development, foreign exchange reserves held by the State Bank of Pakistan (SBP) fell another $294 million to a highly critical level of $5.82 billion, data on Thursday showed.
-This is the lowest level of SBP-held reserves since April 2014.
+In a key development, Pakistan’s trade deficit shrank by 32.65% to $17.133 billion during the first half (July-December) of the current fiscal year as compared to $25.438 billion during the same period of last year, said the latest data released by the Pakistan Bureau of Statistics (PBS).

-Total liquid foreign reserves held by the country stood at $11.71 billion.
-Net foreign reserves held by commercial banks stood at $5.89 billion.
+The decline in trade deficit is positive for the cash-strapped economy, which has witnessed a significant drop in its foreign exchange reserves, while the country struggles to obtain funding from international and multilateral lenders.

 This is an intra-day update